 All applicants should investigate the location of their business before beginning the application process.
 The law prohibits certain licenses from being near schools, places or worhship and other licensed establishments.
 The law also contains eligibility requirements for individuals applying for a license.

-The application review period can take approximately 50 days depending on the type of license you apply for, the volume of applications submitted and the completeness of your application.
+The application review period is dependent on the type of license you apply for, the volume of applications submitted and the completeness of your application.
 Under certain circumstances, an applicant can obtain a permit to operate while the application is pending.

 Applications are investigated to determine eligibility based on the principals, the premises and the source of finances.
 The application file is reviewed for completeness and ultimately, approval or disapproval.
 An application will either be: disapproved; approved; or conditionally approved.